 - Olive Oil: Helps the beef brown without burning.
 You can use any neutral oil here, such as canola or vegetable.

-- Ground Beef: I like to use 85%-lean ground beef here, as it has a good balance of fat.
+- Ground Beef: We like to use 85%-lean ground beef here, as it has a good balance of fat.
 Make sure to drain off any excess grease to avoid an oily soup.

 - Onion: Use whatever kind of onion you have on hand– white, yellow, or sweet all work.

 - Beef Broth: Forms the base of this soup.
-You can use vegetable broth instead of beef broth, if you prefer.
+You can use vegetable broth or chicken broth instead.

 - Diced Tomatoes and Green Chiles: Add a rich tomatoey flavor and just a hint of spice.